vedantroy/gpu_kernels/allreduce/notes.md

 ```

 - [X] Email author asking why `end_sync` is needed? *Anything else I should email him on?*
+- [X] Implement the synchronization primitive
+- [ ] Debug the sync primitive
+   - [X] Try tools like cuda-memcheck
+   - [X] Narrowed it down to 1-line
+       - CUDA memcheck is fine & all, but be methodical.
+There are very few places in this kernel where memory is read/written
+   - [X] **Do not pass references to CPU memory to CUDA kernels**
+      - We can write through `BarrierState` but not `RankSignals`?
+      - The signal's memory address is being set correctly ...
+      - (Not sure if I actually tried this), we can't even print out the memory address of `RankSignals` in the kernel??
 - [ ] Sanity-check by adding print statements + nanosleep
    - Each rank delays by a second, each block delays by a second
    - We print the total # of clock cycles ?? before reaching the start sync point